junyper/fabricons/README.md

 Note: This is a WIP...

-Generates one or more icon sets from Sketch files for multiple platforms (web, iOS, Android) and provides a local web application for testing the output.
+Generates one or more icon sets from Sketch files for multiple platforms (web, iOS, Android) and provides a local web application for testing the output. (see the [demo](http://junyper.github.io/fabricons) page for an example)

 Fabricons outputs:

 - SVG files, icon font and SVG sprite optimized for web
 - SVG files with [configurable](gulpfile.babel.js/config.js) bounding boxes/margins for Android
 - PDF files with [configurable](gulpfile.babel.js/config.js) bounding boxes/margins for iOS
+- SVG sprites
+- Accessible React components for each icon/variant

 ## Requirements

+- Node v5.10.1
 - Mac OSX
 - [Sketch](http://bohemiancoding.com/sketch/)